typicode/xv/README.md

 })
 ```

-If you're working with __Node 16 only__, you can simplify your code:
+If you're working with __Node 16 and later only__, you can simplify your code:

 ```js
 import { equal } from 'assert/strict'